-Students from Skoda’s Vocational Academy are developing an open-top Spider version of the Scala, which has been named the Slavia in recognition of the Czech brand's origins.
+Students from Skoda’s Vocational Academy are developing an open-top Spider version of the Skoda Scala, which has been named the Slavia in recognition of the Czech brand's origins.

 Skoda founders Václav Laurin and Václav Klement first began working together 125 years ago, repairing and then selling bicycles under the Slavia name.

 The roofless version of the family car will be revealed later this month and will be the seventh concept car produced by students on the Czech firm’s training scheme.
-Previous machines have included a Kodiaq-based pick-up and a convertible Karoq.
+Previous machines have included a Skoda Kodiaq-based pick-up and a convertible Skoda Karoq.

 The Scala Spider is being developed by a team of 20 apprentices currently training at Skoda’s Mlada Boleslav headquarters, with guidance from design chief Oliver Stefani.
 Skoda engineers are giving advice to the team while the machine is constructed.

 The Scala was launched in late 2018 and this is the first time the hatch has been used as the basis for a student car project.
 The students are given a standard version of the car and the design freedom to adapt it as they wish.
 Having decided on an open-top bodystyle, design work has focused on making the car’s lines more prominent to give it added ‘visual dynamics’.